mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Status: Closed*

 This bug is discovered the same as above.
 The error message displayed to the user was confusing too.
-The difference is, it was quite easier to find out why there was error.
+The difference is, it was quite easier to find out why there was an error.
 The tracks that can not have the results were the ones that have a lot of Recording IDs compared with the other tracks.
-When that is digged down, we found out that MusicBrainz Rate Limit was a request per second.
+When that is dug down, we found out that MusicBrainz Rate Limit was a request per second.
 But that was designed without any delay.
 That's why if a track has many Recording ID's retrieved from AcoustID, we were hitting the rate limits.

 ---